dinaklal/Finance_collection_app/README.md

-Learn more about using MkDocs by reading its [documentation](http://www.mkdocs.org/).
+Learn more about using Finance_app by reading its [documentation](http://www.dinaklal.in/).

 ## Authors

 Dinak Lal V -[www.dinaklal.in]

+## Usage

+* Create user as specified in the DBConnect page.
+* Export latest database from database folder
+* use username and password as per admin table in the database